leondutoit/pydatsci/notes/day1.md

+### Tools

+For Mac I recommend using [iTerm2](http://iterm2.com/) as a terminal application.
+For Windows you can use the `Git Bash` Shell which is included in the git download.
+Linux ships with a decent terminal app.

+For a text editor I recommend [Sublime Text](http://www.sublimetext.com/2).
+It is cross platform.

 ### Manage and share code

 We will keep the code we write throughout the workshop in version controlled git repositories on our own machines.
 You must, therefore, have git installed.
 Create a workshop folder `$ mkdir ccampus_pydatsci`.
 Step into that folder `$ cd ccampus_pydatsci`.
 This is where we will create all our files and directories.